chabeezy/tekton-demo-nodejs/README.md

 and delivery (CI/CD) systems.
 It lets users build, test, and deploy across multiple cloud providers or on-premises systems by abstracting away the underlying implementation details.

+This repo will help you set up your first pipeline, you'll pull some code, build it, test it, and run it - all from tekton!

 ## Setup
 ```
 # Install minikube, and tekton cli